John Carpenter's unrealized projects: Pincushion

+Two Evil Eyes

+In the late 1980s, Carpenter was offered to direct a segment of the anthology film Two Evil Eyes (1990), but he declined due to scheduling issues.

 1990s

 Tombstone

 In the early 1990s, Carpenter was going to direct the 1993 western film Tombstone.
 In the end, the film was directed by George P. Cosmatos and stars frequent Carpenter collaborator Kurt Russell.

 Creature from the Black Lagoon remake

 In 1992, Carpenter was developing the remake of Creature from the Black Lagoon at Universal Pictures.
 He originally hired Bill Phillips to write the script while Rick Baker was hired to create the 3D model of the Creature.
-Nigel Kneale was also linked as screenwriter, but the project never got greenlit.
+Nigel Kneale was also linked as screenwriter, but the project never got greenlit partly due to the critical and box office failure of Memoirs of an Invisible Man.

-Beast
+The Beast

 Also in 1992, Carpenter scripted a screen adaption of the underwater creature thriller Beast by Peter Benchley.
 He delivered his draft to Universal Pictures executives, but was met with disinterest.
 According to Benchley, "Beast was sold to Universal as a feature, but, after receiving scripts from both me and John Carpenter, the studio deemed it too expensive – around $30 million."
 The book would go on to be adapted into a two-part miniseries for NBC, albeit with a completely different script.
 Carpenter's unproduced version is housed among Benchley's papers in the Howard Gotlieb Archival Research Center at Boston University.